Little Ones Collection

 Hair, Eyes, Mouth: Black human hair wigs; the baby has molded hair; painted brown eyes, closed mouths with ethnically correct facial features.

 Clothes: All dolls wear their original clothing.
-With the exception of the doll in the red plaid dress, all dolls have bare feet.
+Except for the doll in the red plaid dress, all dolls have bare feet.
 The doll in red plaid wears white knit socks and red and white lace-up loafers.

 Harry is a 9-inch baby.

-Harry is not part of the Little Ones series but was also made during the early 1990s.
+Harry is not part of the Little Ones series but was also made in the early 1990s.

 Gallery